Hiflylabs/dbt_snowflake_artifacts/README.md

 ```
 ## Looker

+Add the LookML views in the [views](./looker/views/) folder to your Looker project.

-Use [artifacts_dashboard.yml](./looker/artifacts_dashboard.yml) to create a LookML derived dashboard.
+Use [artifacts_dashboard.yml](./looker/dashboards/artifacts_dashboard.yml) to create a LookML derived dashboard.

 Refer to: https://cloud.google.com/looker/docs/building-lookml-dashboards